What AI Agents Actually Are

 Being clear about these limitations isn't pessimism — it's good engineering.
 Knowing what agents can't do helps you build better systems for what they can.

 This is the shape of my AI Integration engagement — agentic workflows, classification systems, on-chain intelligence, integrated into products that already ship.
-If you want a productized starting point, the WhatsApp AI Bot is the fastest-to-value entry — one week to build, runs forever.
+If you want a productized starting point, the AI Customer Support is the fastest-to-value entry — one week to build, runs forever.

 FAQ